pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 slug: minimal-nextjs-blog-part3-show-post
 date: May 1, 2022
 categories:
 - Next.js
 - Blogging
 - React
 ---

 *This is a multipart series.
-If you haven't read the previous post, I'd suggest you start at [part 1](/posts/minimal-nextjs-blog-part1-hello-world), as all subsequent parts continue from each other and likely won't make sense as individual units.*
+If you haven't read the previous post, I'd suggest you start at [part 1](/posts/minimal-nextjs-blog-part1-hello-world), as all subsequent parts continue on from each other and likely won't make sense as individual units.*

 ---

 Part 3, Welcome.
 In this part, I render a single blog post to the screen.
-To do this I add infrastructure to support handling each blog post page route and the conversion from markdown to HTML.
+I add the infrastructure to support handling each blog post page route and the conversion from markdown to HTML.

 ## Third-party Libraries

 Although parsing and converting markdown to HTML sounds like a fun exercise, I must resist the temptation to write this myself 😀.
-To keep me on track, I use the package [unified](https://github.com/unifiedjs/unified).
+I use the package [unified](https://github.com/unifiedjs/unified).
 Unified is an interface for processing text using syntax trees, and I use the following unified plugins:

 - [remark-parse](https://github.com/remarkjs/remark/tree/main/packages/remark-parse) -  Parses Markdown to mdast syntax trees
 - [remark-highlight.js](https://github.com/remarkjs/remark-highlight.js#readme) - Highlight code blocks with highlight.js (via lowlight)
 - [remark-html](https://github.com/remarkjs/remark-html) - Serialize Markdown as HTML

 I add these using the following NPM command:

 ```powershell